timkomate/seisstream/README.md

 # seisstream

 Seisstream streams MiniSEED from SeedLink to RabbitMQ.
 Consumers parse MiniSEED and write samples to TimescaleDB.
-The detector reads from AMQP and stores picks.
+The detector reads from AMQP and stores event detections and phase picks.
 The core pieces are a C connector/consumer and a Python detector.

 ## Architecture
 ```mermaid